xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 If you want to add support to more maps, copy one of the map.cfg in ```chunk_loader/maps```, rename it to your desired map, adjust the names in the file.
 Then add an alias under the map-section in ```chunk_loader/main```.
 If the map is off centre, you need to define x/y-offset values here.
-Make sure non of the is "OutOfBounds"!
+Make sure non of the map is "OutOfBounds"!

 ## ToDo